gkaptch1/web-mpc-mmf/README.md

 ```

 ## License
+when using this feature.
-WEB-MPC is freely distributable under the terms of the [MIT license](https://github.com/BU-Spark/web-mpc/blob/master/LICENSE).
+WEB-MPC is freely distributable under the terms of the [MIT license](https://github.com/multiparty/web-mpc/blob/master/LICENSE).
 This release supports Handsontable's "[Nested headers](https://docs.handsontable.com/pro/1.17.0/demo-nested-headers.html)", a Pro feature.
 A [valid license](https://handsontable.com/pricing) must be obtained when using this feature.